orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - .initial/.terminal could be seen as a part of .self, but you can only say that if you can make it separable.
 (So .self ignores it, hence it's different.)
 - compile/render/map/cast/.realize/ ... probably fit in that separate category/level of abstraction
 	- expected not to have alternative behaviors based on binary/ternary calls
+- If no terminal - .self or .terminal

 `.is_extreme`
 - Extremes as superposed pattern matcher.